fotomash/zanalytics-quant/docs/architecture.md

 ## Network Routing

-The diagram below shows external traffic flowing from the host through Traefik to internal services.
+The diagram below shows external traffic flowing from the host through Traefik to internal services and data stores.
+It highlights the MCP `/exec` flow to Django as well as connections to PostgreSQL, Redis, and the MT5 bridge.

 ```mermaid
 graph LR